-Substitutes will typically report to the AR on the team-side touch line, or a fourth official if the game has one assigned.
+Substitutes will typically report to the AR on the team-side touch line.

 Officials must be aware of the procedure that is needed for a substitution to be made.

 - First, the referee is informed of the substitution. - Referee then confirms that the change can be made. - Next, the player being substituted leaves the field.